 Educational emails for “later customers” helping them accomplish bigger things with your product

-Switching to annual plans
+3. Switch monthly subscribers to annual plans

 This up-sell is best used once you’re confident your monthly subscribers are going to stick around.
 For monthly sign-ups who are happily using your product, the option to switch to annual accounts on a product they’re enjoying can be incentivized by, say, a percentage saving if they upgrade.
 Make it as easy as possible for them to say yes to switching to a longer plan.